-The Company and wholly-owned subsidiaries of Teekay LNG Partner L.P., a controlled subsidiary of Teekay, are borrowers under one term loan arrangement.
+The Company and certain other subsidiaries of Teekay are borrowers under one term loan arrangement.
 Under this arrangement, each of the borrowers is obligated on a joint and several basis.
 For accounting purposes, obligations resulting from long-term debt joint and several liability arrangements are measured at the sum of the amount the Company agreed to pay, on the basis of its arrangement with its co-obligor, and any additional amount the Company expects to pay on behalf of its co-obligor.
-As of December 31, 2015, the term loan arrangement had an outstanding balance of \$173.9 million, of which \$85.6 million was the Company's share.
-The Company does not expect to pay any amount on behalf of its co-obligors.
+As of December 31, 2016, the term loan arrangement had an outstanding balance of \$nil from its co-obligor.
+The Company does not expect to pay any amount on behalf of its co-obligor.
 Teekay has agreed to indemnify the Company in respect of any losses and expenses arising from any breach by the co-obligors of the terms and conditions of the term loan.